43% of cats live in a multi-cat household. Cats are independent by nature and this means that many won’t be living together in harmony.

 Cats are intriguing pets, sometimes they want to interact and play with you and other times they’ll act like they don’t even know you – we love them, nonetheless.
 We’ve tried to answer some common questions from cat-owners about their cat’s behaviour.

 Feeding your cat the right diet can help keep them healthy for years to come.
-Understanding how much to feed your cat can play a key role in maintaining a healthy weight, as well as knowing how many treats they’re allowed.
+Understanding how much to feed your cat plays a key role in maintaining a healthy weight.